 The Department of Energy and Water Supply is leading the way to growing Queensland's biofuel industry.
 Check if your vehicle is E10 Compatible and learn more about the Queensland Biofuel Mandate on their website.

-Follow the Department of State Development, Manufacturing, Infrastructure and Planning on social media to stay up-to-date on the latest industrial biotech and bioproducts industry news, events and resources.
+Follow the department on social media to stay up to date on the latest industrial biotech and bioproducts industry news, events and resources.

 View related biotech and bioproducts industry programs on the Advance Queensland website.